Energy-weighted sum rule for nuclear density functional theory: Comparison of sum-rule values

-We compute $^{208}$Pb ground state as a representative case of the spherical state without pairing, and $^{166}$Dy as a case with prolate deformation and pairing ($\beta=0.33$, $\Delta_n=0.64$ MeV, and $\Delta_p=0.58$ MeV).
-Tables~\ref{table:208PbIS} and \ref{table:208PbIV} compare energy-weighted sum rule of $^{208}$Pb from the Thouless theorem [Eqs.~(\ref{eq:EWSR-IS}) and (\ref{eq:EWSR-IV})] with Eq.~(\ref{eq:A1}) of the complex-energy FAM, while Tables~\ref{table:166DyIS} and \ref{table:166DyIV} are the same comparison but of $^{166}$Dy.
-In $^{208}$Pb, the sum rule of different $K$ value gives the same value because of the spherical symmetry, while in $^{166}$Dy, the sum-rule values depend on $K$ for the same multipole $L$ due to the ground-state deformation.
-The agreement between the expressions from the Thouless theorem and the values from the complex-energy FAM is excellent.
-From the ratio of the sum rules of the FAM to the value from the Thouless theorem, the maximum discrepancy is about 0.7\% and 0.4\% for $^{208}$Pb of the isoscalar and isovector operators. and 1.2\% and 0.5\% in $^{166}$Dy, respectively.
-Because the current terms do not change the HFB state, the difference in the energy-weighted sum-rule value between the calculations with/without the current terms show the actual contribution of the local gauge symmetry breaking.
-The effect of the isoscalar (isovector) current is much larger than the other in the sum rule of the isoscalar (isovector) multipole operator.
-This is because the contribution of the isoscalar (isovector) current term to the energy-weighted sum rule of the isoscalar operator is proportional to the isoscalar (isovector) density squared in Eq.~(\ref{eq:EWSR-IS}), and the isoscalar density is generally much larger than the isovector density.
-For the isovector multipole operator, as seen in Eq.~(\ref{eq:EWSR-IV}), the contribution of the isovector current term is from an isoscalar-type density squared (in-phase with $\alpha_n$ and $\alpha_p$ weight factors), while that of the isoscalar current term is from an isovector-type (out of phase) density squared.
+Because the current-density terms do not change the HFB state, the difference in the energy-weighted sum-rule value between the calculations with/without the current-density terms shows the actual contribution of the local gauge symmetry breaking.
+The effect of the isoscalar (isovector) current density is much larger than the other in the sum rule of the isoscalar (isovector) multipole operator.
+This is because the contribution of the isoscalar (isovector) current-density term to the energy-weighted sum rule of the isoscalar operator is proportional to the isoscalar (isovector) particle-hole local density squared in Eq.~(\ref{eq:EWSR-IS}), and the isoscalar particle-hole local density is generally much larger than the isovector density.
+For the isovector multipole operator, as seen in Eq.~(\ref{eq:EWSR-IV}), the contribution of the isovector current-density term is from an isoscalar-type density squared (in phase with $\alpha_n$ and $\alpha_p$ weight factors), while that of the isoscalar current-density term is from an isovector-type (out of phase) density squared.